Iga–Kōka alliance: Background

 In Japan in the 15th through 16th century, Iga Province contained some 300-500 small estates and 700 castles and nearby Kōka, in southern Ōmi Province, had some 53 clans.
 In the opening of the 15th century, both regions were in anarchy, the numerous estates and families constantly engaged in low-level, small-scale feuds and squabbles with each other both within and between each region.
 In Iga, fighting had been constant from at least the late 13th century.
 Bandits also frequently raided the local monasteries.
 In addition to the banditry, constant external threats posed by incessant warfare that broke out in the region in the 14th century necessitated that the local jizamurai (military officials of peasant class tasked with military administration) ally together and develop specialized combat, espionage, and guerilla warfare skills in order to restore peace and order to the province.
 By 1477, Iga Province was known for rejecting the authority of the military governors – shugo – appointed by the shogun, and by around 1500 they had formed an ikki – a "league".
 Kōka also formed a similar league.
 The armies formed by Iga and Kōka, in the late 1580s and early 1600s, retrospectively became known by the term shinobi, specifically shinobi-mono, and still later known as ninjas.

 In Iga, instead of a local daimyo (a warlord from the military aristocracy) replacing the shugo, leadership remained divided among the jizamurai.
 Iga ikki essentially functioned as a province-wide sō.
 Sō were individual villages banded together for mutual aid and military defense, similar to a European medieval commune.
 Typically, including in Iga, the leadership of sō consisted of kokujin (an alternate term for the jizamurai) and the dogō (villagers) and lesser farmers.

 In Kōka, the jizamurai organized in a similar ikki pattern to that in Iga, and the high-ranking families, although technically of peasant class, acted as the barons of the district.
 Some 53 clans in the district ruled as the elders of the Kōka confederation.
 These composed the Kōka-gun Chūsō (General Assembly of Kōka District), the governing assembly of, and historical expression for, the Kōka Confederacy.
 Each of these families in the assembly ruled over a sō.
-These districts then sometimes were themselves part of higher level sō, and all of these sō then formed the over-arching sō that was Kōka ikki.
+These districts then sometimes were themselves part of higher level sō, and all of these sō then formed the overarching sō that was Kōka ikki.